Analyzing Lucira Health (LHDX) and Its Peers

 |2.50

 50.1% of Lucira Health shares are owned by institutional investors.
 Comparatively, 52.9% of shares of all “Diagnostic substances” companies are owned by institutional investors.
 7.5% of shares of all “Diagnostic substances” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

 Summary

-Lucira Health peers beat Lucira Health on 7 of the 12 factors compared.
+Lucira Health competitors beat Lucira Health on 7 of the 12 factors compared.

 Lucira Health, Inc., a medical technology company, focuses on the development and commercialization of infectious disease test kits.
 It develops a testing platform that produces molecular testing services.
 The company offers LUCIRA COVID-19 All-In-One Test Kit, a COVID-19 test kit; and develops influenza A and B viruses test kits.
 It has a patent license agreement with Eiken Chemical Co., Ltd.; technical services agreement with Jabil, Inc.; and manufacturing services agreement with Jabil MSA.
 The company was formerly known as DiAssess Inc. and changed its name to Lucira Health, Inc. in January 2020.
 Lucira Health, Inc. was incorporated in 2013 and is headquartered in Emeryville, California.